 - 1. As with all vehicles, the bus must be registered to Scouts Victoria.
-Simply email trailers@scoutsvictoria.com.au to obtain the Letter of Authority to correctly set up the registration and the Certificate of Registration to Operate a Bus Service.
+Simply email trailers@scoutsvictoria.com.au to obtain the Letter of Authority to correctly set up the registration.
 Please include the name of the person who will be doing the registration. - 2.
 Once you have the registration number, enter the details in Extranet.
-The Group Assets Vehicles and Powered Vessels section is down the bottom of the Group's home page. - 3.
-Update the Extranet record when any details change through the year.
-The Annual Insurance Questionnaire is the final opportunity to advise: - If you still have the bus. - If you want it re-registered. - What the replacement value is.
+The Group Assets Vehicles and Powered Vessels section is down the bottom of the Group's home page.